 This minor is suitable for students with interests in the humanities, the arts and the sciences, as well as those interested in colonial and post-colonial studies, conflict resolution, human rights and social justice.
 Each of these topics, individually and collectively, contributes to our understanding of the diversity, complexity and potential of viewing Irish Studies within a global context.
 Students are encouraged to spend a semester in an Irish university, but this is not compulsory.

 Students are eligible to apply for the minor in the first semester of sophomore year.
-Interested students should contact Ireland’s Great Hunger Institute or the Department of History.
+Interested students should contact Ireland’s Great Hunger Institute or the Department of History and Geography.

 Students must complete 18 total credits (usually six courses) in Irish Studies and related disciplines.

 |Special Topics in Irish History (Capstone equivalent 300-level course)

 |Select 9 credits in electives in approved courses in subject areas such as English, philosophy, political science, history, music and film, video and interactive media.

 Students have an opportunity to complete courses for the minor at a partner university or institution in Ireland.
 Credits also are available through relevant internships in Ireland or at Quinnipiac University.